 - ACH/Direct Bank transfer is free.

-We suggest to pay using ACH bank transfer to save the credit card transaction fee.
-For paying by ACH, you need to send email to email@example.com
+We suggest paying using an ACH bank transfer to save the credit card transaction fee.
+For paying by ACH, you need to send an email to email@example.com

 Here is the sample email:

 Filling the declaration form involves sharing your story about how you are impacted if USCIS does not use all the available green cards by Sep 2020.

 Step 1: Enter your name, address, and email.

 - Receipt date of i-485 application – This should be before Dec 31, 2020.
 Find it on your i-485 receipt notice.

 - i-485 receipt number – Enter primary applicant’s i-485 receipt number here.